teodutu/SAoC/milestones/milestone-2/Report-2.md

 This trick was confirmed as part of the spec by Adam Ruppe [here](https://forum.dlang.org/post/xqgfaicsqlbbekkbzqye@forum.dlang.org).

 For the rest of this milestone, my first priority is to run a benchmark for testing the performance increase when using the new lowerings for `_d_arrayctor` and `_d_arraysetctor`.
-Then I plan to finish replacing the lowerings to `_d_arrayappendT` and `_d_arrayappendcTX` with templates, part of this work being started durin milestone 2.
+Then I plan to finish replacing the lowerings to `_d_arrayappendT` and `_d_arrayappendcTX` with templates, part of this work being started during milestone 2.

 In the future (maybe towards the end of this milestone if time allows it, or otherwise for the duration of the last milestone), I'll move away for a while from lowerings involving array manipulation and towards hooks that manipulate somewhat simpler objects, such as `_d_delstruct`, `_d_newitem{T,iT,U}` or `_d_newThrowable`.
 I plan to make this shift because I've seen array-based hooks generate some rather time-consuming bugs.